sindresorhus/package-json/readme.md

 Return the [main entry](https://registry.npmjs.org/ava) containing all versions.

+##### `registryUrl`

+Type: string<br>
+Default: `null`

+It's usually https://registry.npmjs.org/, but it's configurable in .npmrc.

+Note: This option is intended for internal tools, you should prefer just using .npmrc whenever possible.

 ### packageJson.PackageNotFoundError

 The error thrown when the given package name cannot be found.